wo3kie/assocVector/README.md

     +---+---+---+
 ```

 Erase of item is implemented in two ways.
 Item present in 'buffer' is erased immediately.
-Item present in 'storage' are not erased, but it is marked as 'removed' using 'erased' table.
+Item present in 'storage' is not erased, but it is marked as 'removed' using 'erased' table.
 If 'erased' table is full all coresponding items are removed from 'storage'.
 Size of 'erased' is the same as size of 'buffer' and it is equal to sqrt('storage'.size()).

 ```
     +---+---+---+---+---+---+---+---+---+---+---+---+---+